nmcp88/nmcp88.github.io/content/awards/itu-ml5g-ps-007/index.md

 ---
-title: BacalhauNet: A Tiny CNN for Lightning-Fast Modulation Classification
+title: BacalhauNet - A Tiny CNN for Lightning-Fast Modulation Classification
 subtitle: Winning submission of the ITU-ML5G-PS-007 "AI for Good Machine Learning in 5G Challenge"

 # Summary for listings and search engines